ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

 * `Terraform CLI` to run the Terraform commands.

 <!--##istutorial#-->
-You will find instructions to download and install these tools for your operating environment in the [Getting started with tutorials](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-tutorials) guide.
+You will find instructions to download and install these tools for your operating environment in the [Getting started with solution tutorials](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-tutorials) guide.
 <!--#/istutorial#-->

 In addition:

 - Check for user permissions.
 Be sure that your user account has sufficient permissions to create and manage VPC resources, create a {{site.data.keyword.tg_full}} and create a {{site.data.keyword.tg_full}} services.
 See the list of [required permissions](https://{DomainName}/docs/vpc?topic=vpc-managing-user-permissions-for-vpc-resources) for VPC.
 You will also need the ability to create resource groups and IAM resources like access groups, policies, service IDs, ...
 - You need an SSH key to connect to the virtual servers.
 If you don't have an SSH key, see [the instructions](/docs/vpc?topic=vpc-ssh-keys) for creating a key for VPC.

 ## Plan the Identity and Access Management Environment